jonas-eschle/analysis-tools/analysis/physics/README.md

 Physics factories can be loaded and configured using the `analysis.physics.configure_fit_factory` function, which takes a name and a dictionary (easily taken from a YAML file).
 The `pdfs` key is used to load the `PhysicsFactory` in the same way as `get_physics_factory`, but additional constraints can be imposed on the parameters.
-Instead of simply specifying their value, one can use a character to define an action, followed by the corresponding configuration:
+Instead of simply specifying their value, one can use strings, which we will call `RooVarConfig` in the following, to define more complex variable configurations (details can be found below).

-    * `I` specifies a free parameter.
-Only one argument is required: its initial value.
-This is optional; if no action is specified the parameter is considered free.
-    * `F` configures a fixed parameter.
-The following argument indicates at which value to fix it.
-    * `L` is used for a limited parameter.
-Initial value, lower limit and upper limit follow.
-    * `G` is used for a Gaussian-constrained parameter.
-The arguments of that Gaussian, *i.e.*, its mean and sigma, have to be given after the action.

 This processing is performed by the `utils.config.configure_parameter`, which also returns any resulting constraints from the configuration.

 On top of this, all parameters are renamed according to the name given to the factory with the template `{param_name}^{factory_name}`.